 Building AI text detection that explains itself

 The fundamental problem with most AI text detectors is that they're black boxes pretending to solve a trust problem.
-You paste in some text, you get back a number—"87% AI-generated"—and you're supposed to just believe it.
-No explanation of why.
-No indication of which parts.
-No way to interrogate the verdict.
-You're asked to trust a system that offers you zero transparency, to make a judgment about whether you should trust another system's output.
-The irony is thick.
+You paste in some text, get back a number like 87% AI-generated, and you're supposed to just believe it.
+No explanation of why, no indication of which parts, no way to interrogate the verdict.
+You're asked to trust a system that offers zero transparency, in order to make a judgment about whether you should trust another system's output.
+The irony was not lost on us.

 Why Single-Score Detectors Fail

 The standard approach to AI text detection is straightforward: fine-tune a transformer on a binary classification task (AI vs. human), feed it text, get a probability.
 It works well enough in benchmarks.
-It falls apart in practice for a few reasons.
+It falls apart in practice, and that 86% accuracy figure from the intro is a direct consequence of how.

 The Architecture: Attention as Explanation